EV-soft/Clever-Html-Engine/README.md

 <h3><b>Demo:</b></h3>

+Get inspired and test the system.

-Want to try ? - Go to the full window demo and see advanced example: [CustomerOrder](https://ev-soft.work/p2h/v1.2.2/Proj.demo/CustomerOrder.page.php)
+Go to the full window demo and see advanced example: [CustomerOrder](https://ev-soft.work/p2h/v1.2.2/Proj.demo/CustomerOrder.page.php)

+Use the top menu to view documentation and examples.

 <p style="text-align: center;"><b>